Claus1/unigui/README.md

 | user.set_screen(screen_name) | switch to another screen |

-Unisi	synchronizes GUI state on frontend-end automatically after calling a handler.
+Unigui	synchronizes GUI state on frontend-end automatically after calling a handler.

 If a Gui object doesn't have 'changed' handler the object accepts incoming value automatically to the 'value' variable of gui object.